Dook Guarantees an Efficient Visa Process

 - Original Indian passport with a minimum validity of 6 months beyond your intended stay in the US; should have at least one blank page to affix the visa.
 If more than one person is included in your passport, each person requiring a visa must submit an application.

-- One recently clicked coloured photograph with white background to be uploaded while you apply online through DS-160 form.
+- One recently clicked coloured photograph with white background is to be uploaded while you apply online through the DS-160 form.

 - Visa payment receipt proving the fee paid for a nonimmigrant US visa application

 - In case travelling on a business visa, all the documents above along with an Invitation letter from the host company, covering letter from the employer along with bank statements and pay slips will be required

 - Invitation letter from a family in the US that you are staying with

 - Also, bring along photocopies of your relative's proof of status (like the Green Card, valid visa and more alike).

 - Travel itinerary along with accommodation proof and flight reservation (if booked)